Think about it.

 - Compare your distribution to Amazon.

-Then, look for fresh ways to deliver your services, based on what you can learn from these examples of excellence.
-It takes a little effort, but it’s a proven way to exceed expectations.
-And I’ve seen it work dozens and dozens of times.
+Then, look for better ways to deliver your services, based on what you learn from these (and other) examples of excellence.
+It takes a little effort.
+That’s for sure.
+However, it’s a proven way to radically improve your services.
+And I’ve seen it work hundreds of times.

 In my experience, it’s the first of those challenges that’s the toughest.